 Already Certified Officials

-If you are already a certified Official with credentials from another province (or EC) and would like to become an AEF Official and be listed on our website, please submit the below criteria:
+If you would like to become an AEF Official and are already a certified Official with credentials from another province or from EC, please submit the below criteria:

 - Provide the AEF with a copy of your officials certificate (judge, course designer, etc.) and/or a copy of the letter granting you official status from another Provincial/Territorial Sport Organization (P/TSO) or EC.

 - Fill out the Provincial Official Application – Recognition of Prior Training